TheThingsNetwork/lorawan-stack/doc/content/guides/getting-started/configuration.md

 Read the Redis documentation for setting up a highly available cluster.

-## The Things Stack
+## {{% tts %}}

-Before we go into the details of The Things Stack's configuration, we'll take a look at the basics.
+Before we go into the details of {{% tts %}}'s configuration, we'll take a look at the basics.
 Below you see part the configuration of the `stack` service in the `docker-compose.yml` file.
 As with the databases, you need to find a recent tag of the [thethingsnetwork/lorawan-stack image on Docker Hub](https://hub.docker.com/r/thethingsnetwork/lorawan-stack/tags) and update the `docker-compose.yml` file with that.
 We tell Docker Compose to start the container with `ttn-lw-stack start`, we indicate that it depends on CockroachDB and Redis, and we configure a volume for storing blobs (such as profile pictures).

-The `ports` section exposes The Things Stack's ports to the world.
+The `ports` section exposes {{% tts %}}'s ports to the world.
 Port `80` and `443` are mapped to the internal HTTP and HTTPS ports.
 The other ports have a direct mapping.
 If you don't need support for gateways and applications that don't support TLS, you can remove ports starting with `188`.

 ```yaml
 stack: